vinkla/extended-acf/README.md

 composer require wordplate/acf
 ```

 Download the [Advanced Custom Fields Pro](https://www.advancedcustomfields.com/pro) plugin and put it in either the `plugins` or `mu-plugins` directory.
 Visit the WordPress dashboard and activate the plugin.
-Please note that you'll need the latest version of ACF in order to use all features in this package.

 #### Installing ACF Pro with Composer (optional)